Introduction

 MTA-STS

-- internet-facing mail relays support SMTP over TLS version 1.2 or later
+- internet-facing mail relays support SMTP over TLS version 1.3 or later

 - web server hosting the policy file supports TLS (HTTPS)

-MTA-STS offers the following protection benefits:
+MTA-STS provides the following benefits:

 - protection against PITM attacks